OUR PROGRAMS

 IN THE GROUP HOMES

 Group Homes are essential for many adults with intellectual and developmental disabilities.
-There are over 420 group homes in Kent County, Michigan managed by various organizations.
+There are over 400 group homes in Kent County, Michigan managed by various organizations.
 These homes can be lonely places, sometimes lacking the emotional support residents need.

 IN THE COMMUNITY

-The Breath of Life Dance Team (BOLD)
+Breath of Life Dance Team

 Contact us to have BOLD perform at your event.